sabari-07/DeepFake_Detection_using_CNN_and_VIT/README.md

    - Our system utilizes advanced image classification techniques to analyze frames from videos and identify visual anomalies characteristic of deepfake media.
    - Leveraging state-of-the-art Vision Transformers, the system scrutinizes video frames to detect suspicious patterns indicative of manipulated content.

-2. **Audio Analysis for Deepfake Detection: 🎶🔊**

-   - In addition to image classification, our system employs audio analysis methods to assess audio tracks accompanying video content.
-   - By training Convolutional Neural Networks (CNNs) on spectrogram representations, the system detects irregularities in audio signatures, further enhancing deepfake detection accuracy.

-3. **Video Classification for Deepfake Detection: 📹🔍**
+2. **Video Classification for Deepfake Detection: 📹🔍**

    - Our system incorporates video classification techniques to analyze the content and temporal features of video sequences.
    - By categorizing videos based on their visual content, the system adds another layer of scrutiny to identify potential instances of deepfake manipulation.

-4. **Comprehensive Deepfake Detection: 🛡️📽️**
+3. **Comprehensive Deepfake Detection: 🛡️📽️**

-   - By fusing insights from image, audio, and video analyses, our system provides a robust defense against the proliferation of deepfake media.
+   - By fusing insights from image, and video analyses, our system provides a robust defense against the proliferation of deepfake media.
    - Through the integration of multi-modal deepfake detection techniques, our project safeguards the integrity of digital content and helps combat the spread of misinformation.

-In summary, our project combines advanced techniques in image, audio, and video analysis to offer a comprehensive solution for detecting and mitigating the impact of deepfake media, contributing to the preservation of trust and authenticity in digital content. 🌐🔍🛡️
+In summary, our project combines advanced techniques in image, and video analysis to offer a comprehensive solution for detecting and mitigating the impact of deepfake media, contributing to the preservation of trust and authenticity in digital content. 🌐🔍🛡️

 # How We Built It 🛠️👷‍♂️